saiema/ICEBAR/README.md

 1. Java 8 (as tested, newer versions of Java may work).
 2. [ARepair](https://github.com/kaiyuanw/ARepair), we provide ARepair as a jar in each [release](https://github.com/saiema/ICEBAR/releases) starting from **2.8.1**.
-3. [BeAFix](https://github.com/saiema/BeAFix), this is used for test generation.
+3. [BeAFix 2.12.1](https://github.com/saiema/BeAFix/releases/tag/2.12.1), this is used for test generation.
 4. Bash is used, on macOS zsh should be used.

 # Usage